katarinatomic/SimpleImageRetrieval/README.md

-# Image Search Engine
+# Simple Image Retrieval

-This is a Python codebase for an Image Search Engine that allows users to find similar images based on a query image.
+This is a Python codebase for an Image Retrieval Engine that allows users to find similar images based on a query image.
 The codebase utilizes image vectorization and cosine similarity to calculate the similarity between images.

 ## Installation